Leibniz-HBI/Social-Media-Observatory/README.md

 ## Seeking New Tasks

 Got some spare time?
 There is always something to do on our [Issue Tracker](https://github.com/Leibniz-HBI/Social-Media-Observatory/issues) or in our [Project Overview](https://github.com/Leibniz-HBI/Social-Media-Observatory/projects/1).

+Tasks should be prioritised by [milestone due dates](https://github.com/Leibniz-HBI/Social-Media-Observatory/milestones?direction=asc&sort=due_date&state=open).

 Feel free to assign yourself to one of the tasks.
 Please don’t forget to change the status of an Issue whenever it changes.

 ## Mailing-List